Why is UTA tobacco-free?

 Does the University offer any resources to help people quit smoking?

-Yes, UT Arlington offers a number of free tobacco cessation programs for the University community.
+Yes, UTA offers a number of free tobacco cessation programs for the University community.
 For more information, visit the Ready to Quit? page.

 Does the policy apply to visitors to campus?